auanasgheps/snapraid-aio-script/README.md

 	- Scrub new data - scrub the data that was just added by the sync.
 - Pre-hashing - enabled by default.
 Mitigate the lack of ECC memory, reading data twice to avoid silent read errors.
 - Force zero size sync -  disabled by default.
 Forces the operation of syncing a file with zero size that before was not.
 Use with caution!
-- Snapraid Status - shows the status of the array, disabled by default.
+- Snapraid Status - disabled by default.
+Shows the status of the array.
+	- This info can also be sent to Telegram or Discord
 - SMART Log - enabled by default.
 A SnapRAID report for disks health status.
+  	- This info can also be sent to Telegram or Discord
 - Verbosity option - disabled by default.
 When enabled, includes the TOUCH and DIFF commands output.
 Please note email will be huge and mostly unreadable.
 - SnapRAID Output (log) retention - disabled by default (log is overriden every run)
 	- Detailed output retention for each run